joshuaiz/wc-rest-json-s3/README.md

 Install like any other WordPress plugin.

+Depending on your file paths and S3 bucket, once the file is uploaded, grab the url from Amazon S3 for your file and then use that in your API call.

 You can certainly reconfigure it to work with any REST API endpoint: posts, pages, menus, or custom post types by just changing the request endpoint and query parameters in the `wc-rest-json-s3.php` file.

 You will need to edit this file anyway to add your Amazon S3 keys, bucket names and specify the path for your `.json` file.

 Use at your own risk.
 Internal calls to the REST API **bypass authentication** so be aware of this if you use it on a client site.
+Also, this uploads the file to be **publicly** read from S3 so do not include any sensitive data.